rusac/math/README.md

 - [The 'Square of Opposition', a collection of logical relationships traditionally embodied in a square diagram.](https://plato.stanford.edu/entries/square/)

+## Prime Numbers

+- [Submarine Secrets: Pump Jets And Propellers Explained](https://www.youtube.com/watch?v=ugSEIiTZ1Pg) - *From a comment on hackernews: "IIRC submarine screws use prime-numbered blades (5, 7, 9) to cut down on harmonics."
+Try to find a better source.*

 ## Programming

 - [Is the room open?
 Programming problem](https://www.noudaldenhoven.nl/wordpress/?p=288)